wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

 wired to an integer will mean that the value will be an integer, etc.
 When not wired anywhere, the user will not be able to change the value, but it will stay as the last type until it doesn't make sense, ie, wired to a different type.

+if the wire type is "any" then the value will be a string and allow any input.

 ### "hollow" blocks